About the Journal

 In the following editing stage, our copyeditors will check the adherence of the paper to the journal's editorial guidelines.
 In case of major discrepancies, the author might be asked to edit their paper.
 This process usually takes 1 to 2 weeks.

-All the papers that have successfully completed the review process will be published in the following issue of the journal.
+All the papers that have successfully completed the review process will be published in the next available issue of the journal.

-Lexicon Philosophicum provides free immediate open access to its contents.
+Lexicon Philosophicum provides free and immediate open access to its contents.

 Publication in the journal is free of charge.
 The journal requires no APCs (Article Processing Charges) or other hidden costs from the authors.

-We encourage authors to post their pre-publication manuscripts in institutional repositories or on their websites prior to and during the submission process and to post the Publisher’s final formatted PDF version after publication without embargo.
-These practices benefit authors with productive exchanges as well as earlier and greater citation of published work.
+We encourage authors to post their pre-publication manuscripts in institutional repositories or on their websites prior to and during the submission process ,and to post the Publisher’s final formatted PDF version after publication without embargo.
+These practices benefit authors with productive exchanges as well as earlier and greater citations of published work.

 The individual contributions to Lexicon Philosophicum are licensed under a Creative Commons General Public License ‘Attribution, Non-Commercial, Share-Alike’ (CC BY-NC-SA).